ShZil/network-utilities/Scanner/README.md

 ### 2023-04-23
+[01:34] Post-shower.
+Cyber project - heavily thread based architecture.
+Has _bottlenecks_ - code that unites information from multiple threads into 1 resource (e.g. `NetworkStorage`).
+Draw a diagram of these and explain thread-safety.

+Give definitions for "safety" chance etc. (Referring to Information about each scan)

+Implement a "Discover Me!" scan-like, that sends broadcast UDP, and when detected by another, the other saves it in SpecialInformation & renders something special.

+`files.py` - save Special Information?

 [14:36] Matt & I are having a convo over some tea, and we got to discussing the Discovery extension.

 "Why not utilise a server", he asked.